Tokyo Blackout: Story background and development

 In 1964, Komatsu published the short story Object O (物体O).
 The story involves a mysterious ring-shaped object 200 kilometers high and 1,000 kilometers wide, which falls around Osaka, cutting it off from the outside world.
 In contrast with Tokyo Blackout, Object O focuses on events within the ring.

 Komatsu wrote the novel in serialized form, published among Hokkaido Shimbun, Chunichi Shimbun and Nishinippon Shimbun from December 1983 to December 1984.
 The book was published by Tokuma Shoten in 1985 and became a bestseller that year, exceeding 1.5 million copies sold.
-This made it the second best-seller for Komatsu after The Sinking of Japan.
+This made it the second best-seller for Komatsu after Japan Sinks.

-While the film emphasizes family ties and human drama, the novel has a strong political focus, emphasizing crisis management and Japan’s vulnerability.
+While the film emphasizes family ties and human drama, the novel has a strong political focus, emphasizing crisis management and Japan's vulnerability.

 Plot of the novel

 The novel begins with Tatsuya Asakura, manager of the planning and general affairs section at the S Heavy Industries Tokyo Headquarters, as he has an unusual experience returning to Tokyo on the Tokaido Shinkansen.
 Communications and traffic within Tokyo suddenly stop, and the Shinkansen stops at Hamamatsu Station.
 Here, Asakura meets his friend, JASDF officer Sakuma.

 At 7:00 AM that day, a cloud with a 60-kilometer diameter radiates from the center of Tokyo, completely enveloping the city to a height of 1,500 meters.
-Gozo Otawara, an advisor to S Heavy Industries with PHD’s in science and engineering, works with the Central Research Institute of S Heavy Industries and Jonan Medical University to investigate the cloud where Yokohama New Road crosses National Route 16.
-Tamiya, a classmate of Asakura’s and editor-in-chief of Kitakyushu’s local newspaper Seibu Shimpo accompanies the investigation.
+Gozo Otawara, an advisor to S Heavy Industries with PHD's in science and engineering, works with the Central Research Institute of S Heavy Industries and Jonan Medical University to investigate the cloud where Yokohama New Road crosses National Route 16.
+Tamiya, a classmate of Asakura's and editor-in-chief of Kitakyushu's local newspaper Seibu Shimpo accompanies the investigation.

 The cloud is discovered to consist of water vapor and high levels of ozone and argon.
 It resists all attempts to penetrate it, including bullets.
 Humans cannot walk more than 20–30 meters inside before being stopped.
-Radio waves also don’t reach inside the cloud, so the condition of Tokyo’s inhabitants is unknown.
+Radio waves also don't reach inside the cloud, so the condition of Tokyo's inhabitants is unknown.

 That evening, at the Atsugi base near the Central Research Institute, an emergency meeting is held between the Self Defense Force and US Forces stationed in Japan, involving United Nations and Ministry of Foreign Affairs representatives.
 The US forces stationed in Japan urge the Japanese to rebuild the government as soon as possible.
 Tamiya, inspired by the seriousness of the situation, travels to the Kansai headquarters of A Shimbun and works to rebuild the Japanese government.